microsoft/onnxruntime/docs/performance/transformers-optimization.md

 * The model has inputs with dynamic axis, which blocks some optimizations from being applied by ONNX Runtime due to shape inference.
 * Experimenting with disabling or enabling some fusions to evaluate impact on performance or accuracy.

-## Usage workflow
+**Usage:**
 1. [Install ONNX Runtime](#1-install-onnx-runtime)
 2. [Convert the transformer model to ONNX](#2-convert-a-transformer-model-to-onnx)
 3. [Run the model optimizer tool](#3-run-the-model-optimizer-tool)
 4. [Benchmark and profile the model](#4-benchmark-and-profile-the-model)

-### Supported models
+## Supported models
-For list of models that have been tested with the optimizer, please refer to [this page](https://github.com/microsoft/onnxruntime/blob/main/onnxruntime/python/tools/transformers/README.md#supported-models).
+For the list of models that have been tested with the optimizer, please refer to [this page](https://github.com/microsoft/onnxruntime/blob/main/onnxruntime/python/tools/transformers/README.md#supported-models).

 Most optimizations require exact match of a subgraph.
 Any layout change in the subgraph might cause some optimization to not work.
 Note that different versions of training or export tool might lead to different graph layouts.
 It is recommended to use the latest released version of PyTorch and Transformers.